Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 # Kind Metadata

-For each virtual object kind that is defined we store a metadata record for purposes of scanning directly through the defined kinds when a vat is stopped or upgraded.
+For each virtual object kind that is defined, we store a metadata record for purposes of scanning directly through the defined kinds when a vat is stopped or upgraded.
 For durable kinds this record is stored in `vom.dkind.${kindID}`; for non-durable kinds it is stored in `vom.vkind.${kindID}`.
-Currently this metadata takes the form of a JSON-serialized record `{ kindID, tag }`, where the `kindID` property is the kind ID (redundantly) and `tag` is the tag string as provided in the `defineKind` or `makeKindHandle` call.
+Currently this metadata takes the form of a JSON-serialized record with the following properties:

-Durable kinds need to store their `nextInstanceID` in the DB, so that subsequent versions can begin allocating new instances from a non-overlapping starting point.
-For durable kinds, the metadata record is initially `{ kindID, tag, nextInstanceID }`, and the `nextInstance` property is updated after every durable-object allocation.
+* `kindID`, the kind ID (redundantly with the storage key)
+* `tag`, the tag string as provided in the `defineKind` or `makeKindHandle` call
+* `nextInstanceID`, an integer that is present only for durable kinds.
+It ensures that all versions share a single sequence of unique instance IDs. `nextInstanceID` is added to the metadata record upon allocation of the first instance of the kind and updated after each subsequent allocation.
+* `unfaceted`, a property with value `true` that is present only for single-facet durable kinds.
+* `facets`, an array that is present only for multi-facet durable kinds.
+Its elements are the names of the kind's facets, in the same order as the assignment of facet indices within the cohort record.

-In addition, durable kinds also need to keep track of whether they are single- or multi-faceted and, if the latter, what the names of the facets are.
-This information is required so that kind definitions in upgraded versions of the containing vat are maintained in a backwards compatible manner over time.
-When a kind becomes defined as a single-faceted kind, a property `unfaceted` (with the value `true`) will be added to the descriptor record.
-For a multi-faceted kind, the record will be given a property `facets` whose value is an array of the facet names, in the same order as the assignment of facet indices within the cohort record.
+`unfaceted` and `facets` are required so that kind definitions in upgraded versions of the containing vat are maintained in a backwards compatible manner over time.

 # Virtual/Durable Collections (aka Stores)